BansheeStudio/PokemonWildsGen3Overhaul/README.md

 and some of the other tiles in the pack.
 They really do help blend it and replace some of Hoenn's less detailed tiles as well as the optional edits for fans of FR/LG.
 Also for Porting sounds and music from the gen 3 games.

+Main Dev - Takies/Tmagma
+Thank you for the OW sprite re-colouring it fit so well into the Gen 3 world style PKMN sprite work, cleanup sprites & adding in missing pokemon

 Main Contributor - Darkwolfgaming91
 Thanks for all the edits of the mod the new textures looks great and is very much appreciated